medievalsoftware/medieval.software/src/posts/rune-synergy-devblog-3.md

 # Client prototype restructure

 I introduced a simple resource package to load assets.
-[The demo is still up.](https://medievalsoftware.github.io/) There’s still no gameplay but I’m definitely downloading lots of stuff and loading them onto the GPU.
+There’s still no gameplay but I’m definitely downloading lots of stuff and loading them onto the GPU.